 Marvel and DC fans don’t agree on much these days.
 However, one thing that everyone can attest to is that the Batman Arkham series revolutionised the superhero genre.
 While DC has had huge success with Batman, unfortunately, the same cannot be said for the rival studio.
 While there have been some great Marvel superhero games in the past, most of them based around Spider-Man, nothing has come close to matching Warner’s success with Arkam.
-Insomniac’s Spider-Man was a great start, but which other Marvel superheroes deserve their own games?
+Insomniac’s Spider-Man was a great start, but which other Marvel superhero games would you like to see?

 1. Doctor Strange

 Before the release of Marvel’s Doctor Strange film, not many people out there were familiar with the Sorcerer Supreme.
 However, thanks to modern technology, the studio was finally able to translate Steve Ditko’s trippy visuals from the comic books to the big screen.
 But imagine this world was recreated for a game.

 With his various magic abilities and access to weird and wonderful relics, such as the Eye of Agamotto and the Book of Vishanti, a Doctor Strange game would work best as an open-world RPG, similar to Witcher III.

 Doctor Strange could travel between the real world and the mirror dimension while facing off against some familiar and unfamiliar foes.
 The game could be both a visual and narrative treat.

 Marvel’s weapon-obsessed Racoon and living tree bark make one heck of a team.
 Focusing on the relationship between the fast-talking quick-witted Rocket and the “I am Groot” spouting Groot could make for a fun, and possibly hilarious, game.